Chances slim for prepackaged bankruptcy for Energy Future

-NEW YORK (Reuters) - Chances are growing slim for Texas utility Energy Future Holdings to negotiate a prepackaged bankruptcy with its creditors that would avoid a lengthy spell in Chapter 11, several people close to restructuring talks said this week.
+NEW YORK, Sept 11 (Reuters) - Chances are growing slim for Texas utility Energy Future Holdings to negotiate a prepackaged bankruptcy with its creditors that would avoid a lengthy spell in Chapter 11, several people close to restructuring talks said this week.

 The embattled company has been in talks for months with secured lenders, which hold about $20 billion in debt.